dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Relevance to the ML design:
 - **Predictive features** feed into the ML state machine to forecast whether a resurrection attempt will succeed.
 - **Explanatory features** provide forensic clarity and can be used for model interpretability (e.g., SHAP values, feature importance plots).
-- Together, they ensure your ML pipeline isn’t a black box — it predicts outcomes *and* explains them in terms of registry lineage.
+- Together, they ensure the  ML pipeline isn’t a black box — it predicts outcomes *and* explains them in terms of registry lineage.

 With this grouping, one can now see how Phase3’s structured tags and registry lifecycle are already producing both predictive and explanatory signals.
 Once reboot and health‑check logic are added in Part4/5 (and this will be extended to other handlers beyhond just ghosts), this will enrich both sides: